The Highway Patrol is comprised of the following:

 In the year 2015 the patrol division handled approximately 20,006 complaints and 9,023 deputy generated quick calls which includes vehicle stops.

-Our K-9 unit consists of 1 German Shepherds and 2 Dutch Shepards, one of which is trained to detect explosive devices and two of which are trained to detect narcotics.
+Our K-9 unit consists of 2 German Shepherds, one of which is trained to detect explosive devices and the other is trained to detect narcotics.
 The unit has been instrumental in many arrests for our agency as well as assisting other departments in and out of our county.
 They also perform demonstrations at community events and routinely assist school officials in providing a safe environment for their students.

 Our motorcycle unit consists of two Harley Davidson FLHPI Road Kings.
 This unit provides selective coverage in situations where a patrol unit is not appropriate.
 It is also used for regular patrol, weather permitting and used extensively for special events, such as parades.
 Motorcycle operators have completed a certified course operated by Harley Davidson and Northwestern University.

 The Marine Patrol for the Broome County Sheriff's Office now consists of three units that are utilized for water patrols and water rescues.
 Deputies are trained in the use of these watercraft and some have received specialized training.

-Our Patrol Division is also very active in various State and Federally Funded Programs such as Stop D.W.I., Community Policing, GIVE Initiative, Aggressive Driving Grant, Safe Child Car Seat Program, Child Identification cards, and Anti-Theft Programs.
+Our Patrol Division is also very active in various State and Federally Funded Programs such as Stop D.W.I., Community Policing, GIVE Initiative, Aggressive Driving Grants, Safe Child Car Seat Program, Child Identification cards, and Anti-Theft Programs.